 Some areas to keep on the look out for in & around the leafy French Concession include the upscale shopping & entertainment district of Xintiandi and the artistic quarter of Tianzifang showcasing some of Shanghai’s 20th-century Shikumen residential architecture.

 I’ll start this section off with a quick warning: for ancient history buffs, Shanghai probably isn’t the compelling place in the country to get your fix.
 With the rapid development following Shanghai’s economic boom, many of the city’s oldest quarters slid to the wayside in favour of new developments.

 Nonetheless, as you fall in love with Shanghai’s modern charms, there’s still plenty of opportunity to scope out its more historical ones—even if it comes off as a little inauthentic at times.

 As interesting as the aesthetic of Old City might be for first-time visitors to China, many of the most interesting historical attractions lie outside the city.

-There’s a handful of excellent day trips from Shanghai including the neighbouring canal-filled city of Suzhou where you’ll get your ancient Chinese architecture & garden fix or, within a quick trip on Shanghai public transportation, Qibao Ancient Town.
+There’s a handful of excellent day trips from Shanghai including the neighbouring canal-filled city of Suzhou where you’ll get your ancient Chinese architecture & garden fix or, within a quick trip on Shanghai public transportation, the easily-accessible, but super-cool, Qibao Ancient Town.